When the yellow sun smiles

 “There is a tendency in the Left State Councillor’s house to push for a marriage with Lady Yun.

-It is true that there are still some left.”
+It is true that it still remains.”

 Noah continued in a lower voice.